AdobeDocs/experience-platform.en/help/ai-assistant/home.md

 * Avoid ambiguous language or overly complex syntax to facilitate comprehension.
 * Provide relevant context regarding your task and/or question as context can help AI Assistant generate more relevant responses.

-Read the table below for further guidance on best practices to follow when asking questions to AI Assistant:
+Read the tables below for further guidance on best practices to follow when asking questions to AI Assistant.

++++Select to view examples of best practices to follow when formulating your questions

 | Do | Example |
 | --- | --- |